 After balancing a budget as a mother, small business owner, and Governor, Senator Shaheen understands that every dollar we spend must deliver results.
 She is committed to fiscal responsibility and knows that public officials have a fundamental duty to make sure taxpayer money is used effectively and that each dollar can be accounted for.

-We can only address our record deficit by making reforms to every area of the federal budget: domestic spending, defense spending, mandatory spending, and revenues.
+She believes the United States can only address its deficit by making reforms to every area of the federal budget: domestic spending, defense spending, mandatory spending and revenues.
 Senator Shaheen is working to protect taxpayer dollars by opposing wasteful spending and by working to improve programs that need fixing.
 At the same time, she is striving to change the way Washington does business.

 Combating Waste and Fraud in Medicare

 Senators Shaheen and Collins (R-ME) introduced the Medicare Transitional Care Act to reduce costly hospital readmissions by as much as $5,000 per Medicare patient.
 Provisions of the proposal were signed into law as a Medicare pilot program.
 The program will help ensure that appropriate follow-up care is provided for seniors who are discharged from a hospital and would prevent unnecessary and costly re-hospitalization.

 Shaheen also supported the Patient Protection and Affordable Care Act, which enhanced the Health Care Fraud and Abuse Control fund.
 This comprehensive program will combat fraud committed against all health plans, both public and private.
 The Office of Management and Budget estimates that for every $1 invested to fight fraud, there are approximately $17 in savings.